 COMET – Espoo Climate Community (2024 - 2026)

-The Espoo Climate Community (COMET) project engages the entire Espoo community in exploring ways to achieve climate neutrality.
-The measures focus on the three sectors that produce the most greenhouse gas emissions: energy, transport and construction.
-The project aims to strengthen partnerships and explore new ways to achieve the shared climate goal through means such as promoting climate-resilient investments, fostering cross-sector collaboration and increasing opportunities for residents to participate in climate efforts.
-The project is funded by the EU’s Pilot Cities Programme, which is part of the EU’s climate mission.
+The Espoo Climate Community (COMET) project engaged the entire Espoo community in exploring ways to achieve climate neutrality.
+The measures focused on the three sectors that produce the most greenhouse gas emissions: energy, transport and construction.
+The project aimed to strengthen partnerships and explore new ways to achieve the shared climate goal through means such as promoting climate-resilient investments, fostering cross-sector collaboration and increasing opportunities for residents to participate in climate efforts.
+The project was funded by the EU’s Pilot Cities Programme, which is part of the EU’s climate mission.

 In spring 2024, the European Commission awarded Espoo’s Climate City Contract the EU Mission Label.
 It is a recognition of the community’s broad commitment to climate work and strengthens Espoo’s position as a pioneer of the green transition among European cities.
 Pilot Cities is a learning and piloting programme targeted at cities selected for the EU’s climate mission, where cities and their partners seek systemic solutions to climate challenges.

-The project is carried out by the City of Espoo and the Climate Leadership Coalition (CLC).
+The project Espoo Climate Community (2024-2026) was carried out by the City of Espoo and the Climate Leadership Coalition (CLC).

 Towards climate neutrality with climate partners

-The project focuses on developing Espoo’s climate partner cooperation.
-The goal is to create a co-creation model together with the city’s 25 climate partners.
-This cooperation model is open and iterative and based on shared objectives to reduce the climate footprint, improve the climate handprint, and promote the climate heartprint, thereby achieving meaningful change.
-It also enables the formation of new partnerships and learning throughout the process.
+The project further developed Espoo’s climate partnership collaboration together with the city’s 25 climate partners.
+The cooperation model was open and iterative, and it was based on shared objectives to reduce the carbon footprint, increase the carbon handprint, and promote the climate heartprint as a means of driving change.

-Through the development of partner cooperation, the project also aims to create a more profound understanding of the barriers of and opportunities for climate investments in Espoo.
-Recognising the city’s role as an enabler and catalyst for private sector investments as well as a market shaper through public procurement and investments is a key element of this work.
-The project focuses on measures that address both Espoo’s climate footprint, i.e. reducing emissions locally, and climate handprint, i.e. developing solutions to reduce emissions elsewhere.
-It also aims to strengthen the knowledge base for climate work, enabling more impactful and cost-effective implementation.
+Through the development of partner collaboration, the project also aimed to build a deeper understanding of the barriers and opportunities related to climate investments in cities.
+Identifying the city’s role as an enabler and catalyst for private-sector investments, as well as a market shaper through public procurement and investments, was a central element of this work.

 Increasing resident participation